What is WebRTC Signaling? #

 m- Media Description, described in detail below

-a- Attribute, free text field this is the most common line in WebRTC
+a- Attribute, a free text field.
+This is the most common line in WebRTC

 Media Descriptions in a Session Description #

-A Session Description can contain an unlimited amount of Media Descriptions.
+A Session Description can contain an unlimited number of Media Descriptions.

 A Media Description definition contains a list of formats.
 These formats map to RTP Payload Types.
 The actual codec is then defined by an Attribute with the value